TritonDataCenter/sdcadm/README.md

 post-setup installation of SDC HA pieces, and we're going to just update an existing HA setup.
 In such case, you just need to run:

-    sdcadm update zookeeper
+    sdcadm update binder

 Then, run `sdc-healthcheck` to make sure everything is properly reconnected to moray.
-Once zookeeper VMs have been updated, the next step is to update manatee by running:
+Once binder VMs have been updated, the next step is to update manatee by running:

     sdcadm update manatee